 Doctors at the community practices

-can present cases to UMGCC physicians and UMGCC physicians can present
+can present cases to UMGCCC physicians and UMGCCC physicians can present

 cases to community physicians.
 The program allows physicians in all

 practice areas to remain current on new therapies and approaches to treatment.